 If you regularly buy pre-sliced meats or cheeses at the deli counter, then no two ways about it, you’ll save a lot of money over a year, possibly even enough to pay for the machine.

 - Buy roasts and easily cut it into steaks

 We grow our own vegetables and always get a glut to either freeze or dehydrate for use in the winter.
-Without a meat slicer I’d be there for days – even the mandoline isn’t up to this job – or rather my arm isn’t!
+Without a meat slicer, I’d be there for days – even the mandolin isn’t up to this job – or rather my arm isn’t!